-Universal’s three newest lands (Hogsmeade, Springfield USA, and Diagon Alley) have each brought their own specialty beer into the world.
-These specialty brews are indeed craft beers, exclusive to their respective lands, and bursting with unique flavor.
+Universal’s three newest lands (Hogsmeade, Springfield, and Diagon Alley) have each brought their own specialty alcoholic drinks into the world.
+Most of these are beers – craft beers, to be exact, exclusive to their respective lands and bursting with unique flavor.

 Wizard’s Brew is a deep, dark porter.
 It is full of malty flavors and has a very strong, sweet finish.
 In fact, both beers have a sweet streak in them, though Wizard’s Brew is definitely the sweeter of the two.
-Dragon Scale is a much brighter beer than Wizard’s Brew.
-It has slightly more drinkability, but it’s by no means a whimpy beer.
-It’s not too hoppy, but very malty.
+Dragon Scale is a much brighter beer that has slightly more drinkability, but it’s by no means a whimpy beer – it’s not too hoppy, but very malty.

 In Harry Potter’s world, Diagon Alley is a secret, magical place hidden behind an enchanted brick wall in London.
 Therefore, the food found inside Diagon Alley and along the London waterfront are familiar favorites often found in England and throughout the UK.